ibm-cloud-docs/FileStorage/working-with-snapshots.md

 A list of retained snapshots and space that is used can be seen on the **Detail** page (**Storage**, **{{site.data.keyword.filestorage_short}}**).
 Management functions (editing schedules and adding more space) are conducted on the Detail page by using the **Actions** menu or links in the various sections on the page.

-Alternatively, you can accomplish this task through the SL CLI.
+Alternatively, you can accomplish this task through the SLCLI.
 ```
 # slcli file snapshot-list --help
 Usage: slcli file snapshot-list [OPTIONS] VOLUME_ID